 Jake LePrevost's two free throws with 11.8 seconds left capped his 30-point performance and gave the Wildcats a 78-75 lead.
 Granby missed a game-tying 3-point attempt with under six seconds left and Brandon Cloutier put back the rebound hoping to get fouled as time expired.
 No whistle came and the final horn set off a celebration on the Lee bench and in the student section of fans that made the trip from Berkshire County.

 "I'm extremely proud of my team," LePrevost said.
 "Some role players hit some really big shots down the stretch.
 This was a culmination of what the season was.
-Coming into the season we had some
+Coming into the season we had some really young guys.
+As the season progressed they hit big shots like they did tonight."

 The Wildcats, who trailed for almost the entire game were down 59-50 after the third quarter before Deaglan Giarolo knocked down a 3-pointer to open the fourth quarter, but Granby scored the next six point to take a 65-53 lead with 6:16 left.